johnmyleswhite/BISC.jl/README.md

 # Operations

-BISC.jl provides three basic functions:
+BISC.jl provides four basic functions:

 * `parse`: Parse a string of a language that can be converted to BISC ops.
 * `interpret`: Interpret a vector of BISC ops.
 * `translate`: Translate a vector of BISC ops into code in C, Brainfuck or Ook!.
+* `optimize`: Translate a vector of BISC ops into a vector of optimized extended BISC ops, which provide the same semantics as BISC ops, but are better suited for execution on x86 machines.

-These functions each allow a few keyword arguments to provide fine-grained control over their behaviors.
+These functions each take in a few keyword arguments to provide fine-grained control over their behaviors:

 * `parse`
     * Positional Arguments